kmaaallen/unicorn-attractor-milestone/README.md

 The online generator tool is available at: [https://www.favicongenerator.com/](https://www.favicongenerator.com/)

 ### Database
-MongoDB Atlas was used as the database for this project :[https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas)
+Postgresql was used as the database for this project, activated through Heroku :[https://www.postgresql.org/](https://www.postgresql.org/)

 ## Testing